Ilocano people: Early history

+A map of Samtoy or Ilocos in 1571 before the advent of the Spaniards under Juan de Salcedo.

 The early history of the Ilocanos is rooted in animistic and polytheistic religious practices, with a belief that anitos (spirits) resided in the natural environment.
 Key deities in the Ilocano belief system included Buni, the god of the earth; Parsua, the creator; and Apo Langit, the lord of heaven.
 However, due to the dispersed nature of Ilocano settlements, distinct regional variations of these beliefs developed, each with its own set of deities and spiritual practices.
 The Ilocano religious tradition was also influenced by neighboring ethnolinguistic groups such as the Cordillerans (Igorot), Tagalogs, and external cultures, particularly the Chinese.

 Ilocanos were both agriculturalists and seafarers, engaging in active trade and barter systems with neighboring groups, including the Cordillerans, whose emporium for their gold mines and rice from their terraces in the Cordillera Central, as well as the Pangasinans, Sambals, Tagalogs, Ibanags, and foreign traders from China, Japan, and other Maritime Southeast Asian countries.
 These interactions were part of a larger maritime trade network that spanned the Indian Ocean and South China Sea.
 Traded goods included porcelain, rice, silk, cotton, beeswax, gems, beads, and precious minerals, with gold being a significant commodity.

 Ilocano settlements were referred to as íli, a term similar to the Tagalog barangay, with smaller groups of houses known as purók.
 The social structure of Ilocano society was hierarchical, with leadership typically held by an agtúray or ári (chieftain), whose position was often inherited based on strength, wealth, and wisdom.
 The agtúray was supported by a council of elders in governance.
 Below the chief were the babaknáng, wealthy individuals who controlled trade and could potentially rise to leadership roles.
 Beneath them were the kailianes (tenant farmers or katalonan), while at the bottom of the social hierarchy were the ubíng (servants) and tagábu (slaves), who faced significant social and economic disadvantages.